 Noah Gladstone holds a Bachelor’s and Master’s Degree in trombone performance from the University of Southern California.
-He has studied under Byron Peebles and Ralph Sauer of the Los Angeles Philharmonic and Terry Cravens, bass trombonist of the Los Angeles Opera.
-Noah performs in symphony orchestras throughout Southern California, as well as for television, film and video games.
+He has studied under Byron Peebles and Ralph Sauer of the Los Angeles Philharmonic, Jay Friedman of the Chicago Symphony and Terry Cravens, bass trombonist of the Los Angeles Opera.
+Noah performs regularly in symphony orchestras throughout Southern California, as well as in the Hollywood studios for television, film and video games.
+He has performed with notable orchestras: The Chicago Symphony Orchestra, The Los Angeles Philharmonic, Juilliard 415, The Hollywood Bowl Orchestra and many other fine ensembles around the world.
 In addition to his orchestral experience, chamber music and studio work, Noah is a founding member and sackbuttist of Tesserae, an early music ensemble performing the music of the Renaissance and Baroque on historical instruments.
-Noah was the first employee of The Hornguys, where he was highly regarded for his expertise on all things vintage, his advice when buying and trying horns and his honest portrayal of instruments through photographs and descriptions.
+He has always been highly regarded in the trombone community for his expertise on all things vintage brass, his advice when buying and trying horns and his honest portrayal of instruments through photographs and descriptions.
 He is also an active member on the Trombone Forum where he contributes under the name “Slipmo”.

-An active educator in the community, Noah maintains a studio of private students who are all motivated and aspiring musicians.
-He is the adjunct professor of trombone studies at Mt Saint Mary's College in West Los Angeles.
+An active educator in the community, Noah maintains a studio of private students who are all motivated and aspiring musicians, many of which have gone on to successful careers in music.

-As an orchestra manager, Noah contracts personnel and manages the musical operations of The West Los Angeles Symphony Orchestra, The Mount Saint Mary's Department of Music and studio sessions for TV and film.
+In addition to trombone playing, Noah is an orchestra manager, contracting personnel and managing the musical operations of The San Bernardino Symphony, Opera Santa Barbara, The West Los Angeles Symphony Orchestra, The Central Los Angeles Philharmonic, The Mount Saint Mary's Department of Music and studio sessions for media through his other business, Hollywood Scoring

-Noah performs professionally on the Alto/Tenor/Bass Trombones, Euphonium, Bass Trumpet, Sackbut and the Serpent.
+Noah performs professionally on the Alto/Tenor/Bass Trombones, Euphonium, Bass Trumpet, Sackbut, Norwegian Bukkehorn, English Bass Horn, Ophicleide and the Serpent.
 Noah is a member of the American Federation of Musicians Local 47 in Los Angeles.